kfjahnke/envutil/README.md

     TPY -> Tpy    TPP -> Tpp    TPR -> unused in PTO
     G   -> g      T   -> t

+Using a PTO-compatible lens correction polynomial is next on the list.

 You may pass more than one facet.
-Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme: For every candidate, the normalized viewing ray's z (forward) component is isolated.
+Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme: For every candidate, the normalized viewing ray's z (forward) component *in the facet's coordinate system* is isolated.
 The facet where it comes out largest 'wins' the contest - it's content is assigned to the viewing ray.
 The overall result resembles a voronoi diagram - facets with transparency let other facets shine through oven if they don't 'win the contest'.
 You can't currently mix facets with and without transparency;
 all facets have to have the same channel count and transparency quality.
 If a facet has transparency and is situated in front of other facets, the facet(s) behind it will shine through.
+The facet prioritization is an interesting field. lux provides several different ways of prioritization, and I aim to do the same for envutil, to provide services like automatic preference to higher-res content or lux' shallow cone/steep pyramid weighting scheme.
+For now I use the simple voronoi criterion exclusively to establish the pixel pipeline.

 Why can the viewing ray's z component be used as 'quality' criterion?
 Because the 'steppers' which feed rays into the pixel pipeline produce